 - Home Price: $172,700 median purchase price; $875 median monthly rent

-- Crime Rate: Safer than 6% of cities in the U.S.
+- Crime Rate: Safer than 9% of New York cities

 - Unemployment Rate: 4.6%

-Located along the banks of the Hudson River, Albany is one of the best places to live in New York.
-Once a fur trading post when the 13 original colonies were established, the capital of New York is now an Upstate epicenter for jobs in technology, healthcare, commerce, and transportation, drawing singles and young professionals from all over to work in the Capital District.
-In addition, the steady influx of students coming to the University at Albany each year has pushed Albany to develop more business and entertainment districts to retain talent and grow the city’s young population.
+Located along the banks of the Hudson River, Albany is one of the best places to live in New York!
+Once a fur trading post, New York’s capital city is now the epicenter for jobs in technology, healthcare, commerce, and transportation, drawing professionals from all over due to the presence of the Capital District.
+Local colleges like the University at Albany and The College of Saint Rose also see a steady influx of students, pushing Albany to develop more business and entertainment districts to retain talent and grow the city’s young population!